 2. Introduce Yourself

 Provide your students and families with some fun facts about yourself.
-If you are asking for fun facts about your students, it is important to open yourself up to sharing some things about yourself.
+If you ask for fun facts about your students, it is important to open yourself up to sharing some things about yourself.
 This will help you build reciprocal trust with the families and students and will go a long way in building relationships with students.

 3. Questionnaire or Letter From Families

-Send an email or letter to families of each student asking them to answer a few questions about their child.
-Provide a questionnaire that ask about their favorite things.
-For example, ask about their favorite color, food, activities, movies, animals and more.
-Ask if there is anything unique or special that you should know about the student.
-But don’t stop there, once you gather this information it is important to act on it and use it in the classroom.
+Ask if there is anything unique or special about the student that you should know.
+But don’t stop there; once you gather this information, it’s important to act on it and use it in the classroom.
 Try this free first day of school letter by Teacher Thrive!

 Build Relationships with Students on the First Day of School